Echigo-Tsumari Art Field 2026

 [Admission] Free (Museum admission fee applies separately)

-■ Grow and Eat Workshop: “Let’s Sow Seeds Together”
+■ Grow & Eat Workshop: “Let’s Sow Seeds Together”

-Sow seeds in molds and grow plant letters.
+Sow seeds in molds to grow plant letters

 [Location] Korou Community Space